ENSpunks/Causal-Relativity-Public-/README.md

 **Conclusion**:

 - Mass through its quantum particles, are in continuous motion in space relative to the mass in an inertial frame, even in an n=1 universe.
 Mass in an inertial frame has a self-referential system of coordinates of gravity and light.

-**Causal Geometry**:
+**Causal Relativity Equations** are equations derived on this principle and maintain consistency with original equations but modify them to be time independent.

 ### **Mass**